Sesame Street Stays Up Late!: Plot

-Oscar the Grouch is trying to call up his family, but the telephone operator says to him that all the lines are busy and that she can't do it for him.
-Telly interrupts Oscar and panics with him about the new year, but Oscar soon comes up with false claims about it, and sends Telly into a meltdown, as Telly starts a campaign to prevent the new year from coming to Sesame Street.
-Elmo then shows off another way of celebrating, with Tita from Rua Sésamo representing the country of Portugal, and showing how they use Grapes to celebrate.
-Afterwards, as everyone is trying to wake up Snuffy, they are soon interrupted by a figure wearing a coat, sunglasses and a white beard, claiming to be part of the "Department of Celebrations and Parties" and deems Sesame Street is right in the middle of a "No Party Zone".
-However, the figure turns out to be a disguised Telly, trying to stop the New Year from arriving and doesn't admit to defeat.
+Oscar the Grouch tries to call his family, but Telly interrupts Oscar and panics with him about the new year, Oscar doesn't want to be bothered, but he explains to Telly that he does this because it's tradition every New Year's Eve.
+Telly starts to think maybe he shouldn't worry, but Oscar soon comes up with false claims about it, and sends Telly into a panic, as Telly starts a campaign to prevent the new year from coming to Sesame Street.
+Oscar gets a hold the operator Lily Tomlin, only to be informed that all the lines are busy.
+Elmo then shows off another way of celebrating, with Tita from Rua Sésamo representing the country of Portugal, and showing how they use grapes to celebrate.
+Afterwards, as everyone is trying to wake up Snuffy, they are interrupted by a figure wearing a coat, sunglasses and a white beard, claiming to be part of the "Department of Celebrations and Parties" and who deems Sesame Street is in a "No Party Zone".
+However, the figure turns out to be a disguised Telly, trying to stop the New Year from arriving, Prairie Dawn, who interviewed Telly described it as another big shot exposed.

-Oscar continues on with his phone problems, while Elmo shows off how Japan celebrates the New Year, represented by his cousin Elmo-nosque, who shows how everyone makes cards for each other and then soon help to hit rice to make cakes, and during New Year's Day, play home-made badminton.
-He soon showcases how Israel celebrated the New Year three months ago, represented by Moishe Oofnik (here referred to as "Oofnik the Grouch") and Kippi Ben Kippod from Rechov Sumsum.
-They show that happiness and goodness is an example of such, as well as Meanwhile, Telly is trying to temp Wolfgang into eating a fish so he can steal the ball, but this plot fails as well.
+Oscar manages to get in contact with his mother as well as his Uncle Hank until the operator decides to take a "breaky-wakey".
+Prairie Dawn informs the viewers that the countdown continues on Sesame Street, while Elmo shows off how Japan celebrates the New Year, represented by his cousin Elmo-nosque, who shows how everyone makes cards for each other, helps to make rice cakes, and, during New Year's Day, plays home-made badminton.
+Next, Elmo showcases how Israel celebrated the New Year three months ago, represented by Moishe Oofnik (here referred to as "Oofnik the Grouch") and Kippi Ben Kippod from Rechov Sumsum.
+Meanwhile, Telly tries to temp Wolfgang into eating a fish so he can steal the ball, but this plot fails as well.
+The Count reminds Telly that the big moment is drawing closer, which results in Telly deciding to hide.